lowRISC/lowrisc-site/content/docs/ethernet-v0.5/fpga2.md

 ##Download and compile an example program

 Name servers and routers, were setup by DHCP, so we can start and download an example straight away.
-Notice that the prompt is changed from # to $, since we are now running under ssh.
+Notice that the prompt is changed from # to $, since we are now running unprivileged under ssh.
 This example tests the name server client and gateway routing functionality.

     qemuriscv64:~$ wget http://www.ioccc.org/1988/phillipps.c